B&O No. 6405

 Starting Tractive Effort: 61,250 lbs.

 In 1949, the General Motors, Electro-Motive Division (GM-EMD) introduced the GP-7 road switcher.
 The GP was a general purpose locomotive meaning it could be used for switching, freight or passenger service.
-The GP-7 was equipped with end platforms for switching, a short front hood, and a light axle loading and short wheelbase for travel on light bridges.
+The GP-7 was equipped with end platforms for switching, a light axle loading and short wheelbase for travel on light bridges.

 The B&O purchased its first set of 13 GP-7s for service on the Indianapolis Division in 1953 and numbered them No. 910-922.
 On October 15, 1953, the No. 915 was involved in a fatal accident in Casner, Illinois.
 The locomotive was traveling eastbound and failed to stop for a red fusee.
 The engineer was killed immediately when the No. 915 slammed into the back of a standing freight train.
 After the accident, the No. 915 was sent to the Electro-Motive Division to be rebuilt.
 It came out of the factory as a new locomotive.
 It weighed a ton less and the headlight was moved to a lower position.